 This you should do both at night and every time your baby takes a nap at day time.

-During his first weeks your baby will probably fall asleep at your breast every time he nurses (or with the bottle).
-Don't worry about it.
+During his or her first weeks your baby will probably fall asleep at your breast every time he nurses (or with the bottle).
+Don’t worry about it.

-When he is a little bit older, at two months or so, you can feed him while he is still not too tired and then put a tired, full baby to bed half an hour later.
+When he or she is a little bit older, at two months or so, you can feed your baby while still not too tired and then put a tired, full baby to bed half an hour later.

 Two of my kids slept in a cradle during their first four months.
 Our youngest slept in a regular crib.
 Not good.
 How do you rock a crib??
 Well, you could buy Vyssanlull feet to the bed, a great Swedish invention.